 Presently, we are prosecuting one family of patent applications in the USPTO, European Patent Office and selected major markets related to specific dosage formulations of AV-101, as well as to methods of treating depression, hyperalgesia pain and several other neurological conditions.
 For reference, these are based on PCT patent application WO2014/116739.
 We have recently filed a continuation application in this family in the U.S., focused on the treatment of depression, and are seeking accelerated examination for this application.
 It is likely that we will receive a substantive response from the USPTO by the end of 2016.
-There is no guarantee, however, that this response will allow any of the pending claims.
+There is no guarantee, however, that the USPTO will allow any of the pending claims.

-We are also prosecuting two families of patent applications related to novel methods of synthesizing AV-101, based on extensive research involving a range of synthetic routes that was conducted on our behalf by separate contract research organizations.
-For reference, these are based on PCT patent applications WO2014/152752 and WO2014/152835, both of which are presently being pursued at the national phase in the U.S. and selected other countries.
-One of these two PCT patent applications also includes pharmaceutical composition claims to certain precursors and variants of AV-101, which may be useful and patentable as synthesis intermediates.
+We are also prosecuting a second patent family related to novel methods of synthesizing AV-101, based on extensive research involving a range of synthetic routes that was conducted on our behalf by a separate contract research organization.
+For reference, this is based on PCT patent application WO2014/152835, which is presently being pursued at the national phase in the U.S. and selected other countries.
+This patent application also includes pharmaceutical composition claims to certain precursors and variants of AV-101, which may be useful and patentable as synthesis intermediates.

-A fourth patent application related to additional and expanded clinical uses of AV-101 to treat depression and other medical conditions was filed in the U.S. as a provisional application in 2015.
+Another patent application related to additional and expanded clinical uses of AV-101 to treat depression and other medical conditions was filed in the U.S. as a provisional application in 2015.
 We plan to pursue a PCT patent application corresponding to the provisional in due course, and then to seek patent protection at the national phase in appropriate global markets.